blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 ## CMIP data

-IS regular, linear grid. gridded data - monthly time interval This is the dataset that we will be using for our class and is very known and widely used by oceanographers
+This is the dataset that we will be using for our class and is very known and widely used by oceanographers.
+The dataset  is regular, linear, gridded data.
+It represent the mean monthly prescipitation flux (kg m-2 s-1) on a global scale.

 CMIP (Coupled Model Intercomparison Projec) provides a community-based infrastructure in support of climate model diagnosis, validation, intercomparison, documentation and data access.
 This framework enables a diverse community of scientists to analyze GCMs in a systematic fashion, a process which serves to facilitate model improvement.